AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 1. Using the **[!UICONTROL Key]** field and the **[!UICONTROL Matching key]** field, create a correlation between the field in your lookup dataset with that in your event or summary dataset.

-1. For each field in Adobe Analytics for which you have a classification set,

-1. Continue following the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations) or the [dynamically generated upgrade steps](https://gigazelle.github.io/cja-ttv/).
+1. After all lookup datasets are added to your connection in Customer Journey Analytics, continue following the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations) or the [dynamically generated upgrade steps](https://gigazelle.github.io/cja-ttv/).